ncontiero/dkcutter-nextjs/README.md

 ✔ What is the project name? … My Awesome Project
 ✔ What is the project slug? … my-awesome-project
 ✔ What is the project description? … Behold My Awesome Project!
-✔ What is the author name? … DKSHS
-✔ What is the project version? … 0.1.0
+✔ What is the author name? … Nicolas Contiero (https://github.com/dkshs) ✔ What is the project version? … 0.1.0
-✔ Do you want to use linters? … No / Yes
 ✔ Do you want to use husky? … No / Yes
+✔ Do you want to use lint staged? … No / Yes
 ✔ Do you want to use Commitlint? … No / Yes
 ✔ Do you want to use Next.Js app folder? … No / Yes
 ✔ What database ORM would you like to use? › None
-✔ What Authentication Provider would you like to use? › None ✔ What Automated Dependency Updater do you want to use? › None ✔ Do you want the project to be configured? … No / Yes ✔ Project created!
+✔ What Authentication Provider would you like to use? › None ✔ What Automated Dependency Updater do you want to use? › Mend Renovate ✔ Do you want the project to be configured? … No / Yes Next steps: cd my-awesome-project pnpm install git add . git commit -m "initial commit" pnpm dev

+✔ Project created!
 ```